-Adding LED lights in your plastic model; static lights, blinking lights or coloured lights will enhance it and take it to a whole new level.
+Adding LED lighting in plastic models; static lights, blinking lights or coloured lights will enhance it and take it to a whole new level.

 Mark Andrews has kindly written the below "How To Guide".